 - Shoveling, blowing, pushing, or plowing snow or ice into a City street - whether or not the street has already been plowed - can result in a fine for the home owner.

-If a snow plow causes sod damage, in the spring, the City will either provide replacement sod to be installed by the property owner, or the city will repair the area with topsoil and seed.
+If a snow plow causes sod damage, in the spring, you can decide whether to have the City provide you with sod that you place in the damaged area or the City will repair the area with topsoil and seed.

 Trash and Recycling Containers

-On trash collection day, do not set rubbish and recycling containers out before 5 AM.
-Place the containers behind the curb line rather than in the street where plows could hit them.
+On trash collection day, set your rubbish and recycling containers out prior to 7 AM.
+Place the containers on the driveway apron, behind the curb, out of the path of traffic and snow plows.